Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-One of the music underground’s legendary punk bands, Richmond, Virginia’s AVAIL, have announced they will reunite live for a one-off hometown performance.
+One of the music underground’s legendary punk bands, Richmond, Virginia’s AVAIL, has announced they will reunite live for a one-off hometown performance.

 The last album to be released from AVAIL was 2002’s ‘Front Porch Stories‘, with the band’s final show occurring over a decade ago in 2007.
 For years, Tim Barry has received countless formal offers to reunite AVAIL, which he roundly rejected, leaving one looming question in particular… why now?